 The History of the National Badminton Museum

-The Museum receives no guaranteed income.
-Some of the display cabinets have been donated, and the purchase of others was assisted by a grant from Milton Keynes Community Foundation.
+The N.B.M. receives no guaranteed income, some of the display cabinets have been donated, and the purchase of others was assisted by a grant from Milton Keynes Community Foundation.

-The Museum now has one of the finest and most comprehensive collections of badminton artefacts, archives and memorabilia in the world.
+Since the N.B.M. was launched in 2003 the National Collection of badminton rackets, shuttles, books and magazines has increased considerably and now they one of the finest and most comprehensive collections of badminton artefacts, archives and memorabilia in the world.

-The Museum has an Acquisitions and Disposals committee, basically responsible for accepting and purchasing items into the Museum’s collection.
+The N.B.M. has an Acquisitions and Disposals Committee, basically responsible for accepting and purchasing items into the museum’s collection.

 The National Badminton Museum is supported by BADMINTON England.